KeyboardKit/KeyboardKit/README.md

 ### 🎨 Styles

-KeyboardKit defines a bunch of styles that simplify customizing the look of various keyboard components and buttons.
+KeyboardKit defines a bunch of styles that simplify customizing the look of various keyboard components.

 [Read more here][Styles]